Italy Judges Reject First Migrant Detentions In Albania - UrduPoint

 Italy Judges Reject First Migrant Detentions In Albania

-Rome has repeatedly boasted that multiple EU countries are interested in the scheme as a way of processing asylum requests in countries outside the bloc, and Brussels has been watching closely.
+Rome has repeatedly said that said EU countries are interested in the scheme as a way of processing asylum requests in countries outside the bloc, and Brussels has been watching closely.

 But just days after the plan went live on Monday, the first group of migrants sent to non-EU Albania will have to leave again.